squidfunk/mkdocs-material/docs/insiders/community-experts-program/index.md

 ## Your role

-As a Community Expert, your role primarily involves active participation on the [discussion board], where we'd expect you to be:
+As a Community Expert, your role primarily involves active participation on our [discussion board], where we'd expect you to be:

 - Answering discussions to help users with their questions
 - Providing guidance regarding implementations